SirWellington/alchemy-annotations/README.md

 # Purpose
 **Alchemy Annotations** allow clearer documentation of intent of your code.

-It can be used to document intent, expectations, behaviors, structure, and more.
+It can be used to document design intent, expectations, behaviors, structure, and more.

 # Why use this